jbrea/FoodCaching/README.md

 Alternatively, the modules can be cloned individually, e.g.
 `git clone https://github.com/jbrea/FoodCaching/FoodCachingExperiments`.

-The code is tested with the [julia LTS version 1.6](https://julialang.org/downloads/).
+The code is tested with the [julia 1.6](https://julialang.org/downloads/).